1powechri2/checks-for-understanding/module-2/backend/week_two.md

 What are some methods you can call on `Team`?
 If these methods aren't defined in the class, how do you have access to them?

+  Some methods you can call are .all, .find, .where, .group and .count.
+You have access to these methods because the model is inheriting them from ActiveRecord, they are ActiveRecord methods.

 3. Assume that in your database, a team has the following attributes: "id", "name", owner_id".
 How would you find the name of a team with an id of 4?
 Assuming your class only included the code from question 2, how could you find the owner of the same team?

 4. Assume that you added a line to your `Team` class as follows: